dl1bz/pihpsdr-desktop/README.md

 I call my version not a "fork" of DL1YCF's version, it's more a improved version for desktops.
 As far as possible my version is ever merged to the most actual code base of DL1YCF's version, but with my additional improvements.

-## Changes in my version against the version of DL1YCF
+## CHANGES in my version against the version of DL1YCF

 1. change the work-directory from